pasch45452/yt-transcribe/README.md

 # yt-transcribe

-A tiny Python CLI that downloads a YouTube video and generates a transcript (TXT, SRT, and VTT) using [faster-whisper].
+A Python App that downloads a YouTube video and generates a transcript (TXT, SRT, and VTT) using [faster-whisper].
 Works even if YouTube doesn't provide a transcript.
+There is a GUI that allows for multiple YouTube URLs to be included at once.

 ---